davidagler/howtowritephilosophy/assignments/simple_essay.md

  - Tip 4.
 Be explicit about the reasons that support your position.
 It helps to signal them with [metadiscourse](../lessons/metadiscourse): “There are two reasons for why theory X is true.
 First, Y. Second Z.”

 Finally, *Section 4* should be a conclusion where you (in a few lines) briefly summarize the contents of your paper.
 You can do this in a few lines.
 You can also indicate any caveats you have or areas that require further research.

+## Basic Rubric

+- 10pts - Paper Details (name, title, word count, paper sections, and reference citations)
+- 10pts - Section 1 contains clear summary of plan of paper, single-line thesis statement
+- 35pts - Section 2 defines important terms, clarifies key ideas and theories, illustrates ideas with an example, quotes and explains one passage from course reading
+- 35pts - Section 3 supplies argument for the thesis in standard form, explains each premise, defends each premise effectively.
+- 10pts - Section 4 summarize the paper.

 ## What Next?